-He is a regular contributor to the Jewish Chronicle writing the weekly Media Analysis column and also writes extensively on the Holocaust, Israel economy, technology, and Middle East policy.
+In addition, he is also a regular contributor to the Jewish Chronicle and has written extensively on the Holocaust, Israel’s economy, technology and Middle East policy

-Widely regarded as one of Britain’s top financial journalists, Alex Brummer is a regular panelist for BBC Financial World This Week and Shoptalk, a regular newspaper reviewer on BBC Business Breakfast and a leading keynote speaker.
+As one of Britain’s top financial journalists, Alex regularly comments on programs such as BBC Financial World This Week and BBC Business Breakfast.